 QUB library holds thousands of books and e-books on chemistry, chemical engineering and related subjects.
 Most can be found by searching Library Search.
 Many additional e-books are also available via the O'Reilly platform (see further information in this guide).

-E-books can be accessed both on and off-campus.
-Find the required book on the Library catalogue and follow the "Queen's Online Resource (Queen's Staff and Students Only)" link.
+E-books can be accessed both on campus and from home.
+Find the required book on Library Search and follow the "Available Online" link.
 You may be asked to log in with your QUB ID card details.

 If the library doesn't hold a book or e-book, which you would like to read - or there are not enough copies - please let your subject librarian know.

 Your subject librarian will consider every book / e-book purchase suggestion and, if appropriate, the book will be ordered for the library.
 We will keep you informed about the outcome of your book suggestion.

 If you are based remotely or self-isolating and are unable to borrow printed books in person, the Library can provide you with a scan of one chapter from a book or 10%, whichever is greater.
 Please submit your request for a scanned book chapter via the online form at the Scan and Deliver website.

 Sometimes QUB Library may not have a particular book which you need, or not enough books on a topic you are interested in.